awslabs/clickstream-analytics-on-aws/docs/en/faq.md

 5. Go back to the Dashboard, refresh the webpage, you should be able to see the Save As button at the upper right.
 6. Click Save as button, enter a name for the analysis, and click SAVE, now you should be able to see a new analysis in the Analyzes, with which now you can edit and publish a new dashboard.

+### How to speed up the loading of the default dashboard?

+You can accelerate report loading by converting QuickSight datasets to SPICE mode.
+Here are the steps to do this:

+1. Purchase SPICE capacity through the QuickSight console.
+The required capacity depends on your data volume; it is recommended to enable the auto-purchase option.
+2. Open the solution console, select the target project, click the pipeline **Active** status on the pipeline details page, and then open the stack detail link of **Reporting** in the CloudFormation console.
+3. Click the **Update** button and select the **Use existing template** option.
+4. Find the **Enable QuickSight SPICE Import Mode** parameter and change its value to **yes**.
+Keep other parameters unchanged.
+5. Click next to complete the stack update.
+Once the update is complete, you can start using it.

+!!! info "Important"

+    1. Enabling SPICE will result in charges based on the amount of space used.
+Pricing details can be found in the QuickSight pricing page.
+If the dashboard is frequently viewed, enabling SPICE can reduce the access load on the Redshift database, but it may also increase data latency.
+    2. By default, the solution refreshes data in SPICE using an incremental update method.
+The refresh process is scheduled at 6 AM daily in your dashboard's time zone.
+You can manually adjust the update schedule in QuickSight.

 ## SDK

 ### Can I use other SDK to send data to the pipeline created by this solution